firstred/postnl-api-php/docs/index.rst

 These API bindings make it easy to connect to PostNL's CIF API, used for retrieving delivery options, printing shipment labels and finding shipment statuses.

-- It has a simple interface for connecting with either the legacy, SOAP or REST API.
+- It has a simple interface for connecting with either the SOAP or REST API.

 - Abstracts away direct requests to the API, allowing you to focus on the code itself.
 The object structure is based on the SOAP API.